mwalmsley/gz-panoptes-reduction/README.md

 - `reduced_votes_to_predictions.py` to calculate predicted answers and uncertainty.

 To execute, within `votes_to_predictions.py`:
-- Set `new_panoptes` and/or `new_ourorborous` to True depending on which single vote csv you would like to find predictions from.
+- Set `new_panoptes` and/or `new_ouroborous` to True depending on which single vote csv you would like to find predictions from.
 Assuming you are running Panoptes = True...
 - Ensure `settings.panoptes_votes_loc` and/or `settings.dr2_votes_loc` points to the latest single vote csv(s).
 This is the output location for single vote csv(s), and so should already be correct.
 - Point `settings.panoptes_aggregated_votes_loc` to where you would like to save the total votes per subject (before adding extra columns).
 By default, this will overwrite!